-You’ve more than likely have heard the words simplicity and minimalism, but have you heard the word essentialism?
+You’ve more than likely have heard the words simplicity and minimalism.
+But, have you heard the word Essentialism?

-What is a Personal Offsite 90 Day Review?
+What is a Personal Quarterly Review?

 What Questions Do You Ask During Your Review?